 One of the biggest projects ahead of me is the basement.
 I've never had a basement before.
 Although I'm not keen on basements, we have a rather nice one with large windows and a french door that overlooks the back yard from the ground level (as opposed to the tree top level that I am now used to from the main floor).
 Who knew I'd move into a tree house in Virginia?

-Part of the basement organization that was needed was in the huge storage closet that contains all the autumn and Christmas decor, both of which my husband loves, but which has become too much for me to keep up with in my busy schedule.
+Part of the basement organization that was needed was in the huge storage closet that contains all the autumn and Christmas decor, both of which the family loves, but which has become too much for me to keep up with in my busy schedule.
 There was always a pile that never had a display space, mainly because we've had several homes due to military moves.
 I had plenty to do in the rest of the house, so I decided I'd save the closet for when I actually decorate for the seasons.
 After decorating for autumn, I took a left over pile of lovelies to the Salvation Army.
 I did the same after decorating for Christmas.

 On Monday we took all the Christmas decor down and I asked that everything be put into the basement.
 This year I wanted to inspect each box and personally pack and label each one according to how we decorate.
 I also needed space (the basement) and time alone (where family members ask, "Why are you doing that?
 Don't you think it would be better....?")
 Also I wanted to get rid of the old cardboard boxes that are falling apart.